markstock/adapDt/README.md

 ## To Do

-* Pull out the classes/structs to new header files
 * Support higher-order forward integrators (Verlet or AB2 come to mind, but they must support [variable time step lengths](https://github.com/markstock/variableDt))
 * Make the slow-fast splits solution-adaptive (according to jerk magnitude)
 * Consider passing one std::span (c++20) instead of 3 separate values